-Holfeld, B., & Leadbeater, B. J. (in press).
+Holfeld, B., & Leadbeater, B. J. (2018).
 The inter-related effects of traditional and cyber victimization on the development of internalizing symptoms and aggressive behaviors in elementary school.
-Merrill-Palmer Quarterly.
+Merrill-Palmer Quarterly, 64(2), 220-247.

 Holfeld, B., & Sukhawathanakul, P. (2017).
 Associations between internet attachment, cyber victimization, and internalizing symptoms among adolescents.
 Cyberpsychology, Behavior, and Social Networking, 20(2), 91-96.

 Ames, M. E., Holfeld, B., & Leadbeater, B. J. (2016).
 Sex and age group differences in the associations between sleep duration and BMI from adolescence to young adulthood.
 Psychology & Health, 31(8), 976-992. doi: 10.1080/08870446.2016.1163360

 Ruthig, J. C., & Holfeld, B. (2016).
 Positive thinking and social perceptions of a male vs. female peer’s cancer experience.
 Journal of Social Psychology, 156(2), 154-167. doi:10.1080/00224545.2015.1052361